maj38/faq/README.md

 -------------CAPTCHA----------------------

-a program intended to distinguish human from machine input, way of thwarting spam and automated extraction of data from websites.
+A program intended to distinguish human from machine input, way of thwarting spam and automated extraction of data from websites.

 1) Add Captcha_Key and Captcha_secret in .env file